-As the awareness of the need to protect the environment increases within the community, awareness of environmental crime grows.
-Environmental crime can include illegal trade in endangered species and plants, illegal fishing and environmental pollution such as the illegal disposal of waste and dumping of oil.
+Environmental crime covers a wide range of Commonwealth offences, including the illegal trade in endangered species and plants, illegal fishing, offending in protected heritage places and Commonwealth marine parks, and environmental pollution such as the illegal disposal of waste and dumping of oil.

 - Australian Antarctic Territory Act 1954

 - Environment Protection and Biodiversity Conservation Act 1999

 - Environment Protection (Sea Dumping) Act 1981

 - Fisheries Management Act 1991

 - Great Barrier Reef Marine Park Act 1975

 - Great Barrier Reef Marine Park Regulations 2